"I was delighted to take part in a clinical trial as it has the potential to really help others in the future.”

 PRRT has a small amount of radiation.
 As a precaution, you should avoid close contact with young children and pregnant women for the first 2 weeks after treatment.
 Close contact means being within arm’s length.

-Your doctor or nurse will tell about all the precautions you need to take before you go home.
-Most of the radiation will be gone within 2 weeks.
+Your doctor or nurse tells you about all the precautions you need to take before you go home.

 The most common side effects of everolimus are: